dragonprojects/dragonroleplay/docs/index.md

   * Innerworkings: describes thoroughly how some things work.

 ## Submit new entries
-Would you like to submit or help update or add to some entries on this wiki?
-Let an administrator know and we will get it sorted.
-Thanks a lot for your support!
+Would you like to update an entry on this wiki?
+Use the edit button in the top-right corner of the page you would like to modify, login with your GitHub account and push the changes.
+They will be revieved by an administrator before published.